B o r r o w e d

 For Louvenia the hurts piled up like lash scars; layer upon layer crisscrossing the backside of her soul.
 Jesse never stopped reminding me there were nigger dogs of all colors.

 "I ain't in the mood for you," Jesse announced again as Sister stood biting her lip surely to keep from telling him to go to hell.
 "I'm goin' over to my brother Fred's.
-You hear?
+You hear that?
 May not come back tonight.
 You think on that!"

 And Lord how long had we?
 We'd been thinking on him walking off that laundry porch with his stolen money and borrowed pride and getting so damned tripped up on his own barbed life that he never come back.
 Amen, Lord, hear our prayers even if you're tired of hearing them.